Murtaza55/prog-da-ca-two-project/README.md

 - Data stored in database.
 - Fetched the data, formatted it accordingly and w.r.t to the columns from dataframe.
 - Data rendered in html file after fetching from db.

+## Data Analysis on the Data:

+*Applied Data Analysis on calculated data after storing in db*

+- Stored the calculated stats data to database.
+- Fetched the data from db according to the needs and applied data analysis by adding some graphs using plotly lib, then rendered those graphs in separate htmls.
+- Setup routes for those html files and integrated them using an iframe in the main analysis html file.

+## Project Deployment

+- Setup a Virtual Machine instance on Google Cloud.
+- Accessed it via external IP.
+- Created a venv.
+- Installed and setup flask on it.
+- Cloned the project git repository.
+- Installed all the dependencies from requirements.txt file.
+- Ran the server on 8080 port.
+- Project is up and running at : http://35.228.61.232:8080/